bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

 ### 1.8 A story's engine-level logic runs as trusted Python only on explicit, per-story authorization

-Ink's `EXTERNAL` declarations let a story call out to host-provided functions.
+Ink's `EXTERNAL` declarations let a story call out to functions the application provides.
 QuickBBS can bind real Python behind an `EXTERNAL` call — but a game folder lives in the same `Albums/` tree as any other user-suppliable gallery content, and a game folder's own manifest is data an uploader controls, not a decision an administrator